There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 This is another moment when you’re working against the GMB algorithms.

-Normally, local searches prioritize about a 3-10 mile radius around the user because it assumed people want a place very nearby to visit.
+Normally, local searches prioritize about a 3-10 mile radius around the user because it assumes people want a place very nearby to visit.

-Your best bet is actually to use localized SEO tactics to rank your pages instead of your GMB profile itself.
+Your best bet is to use localized SEO tactics to rank your pages instead of your GBP profile.

-For example, you can make individual service pages for each of the cities and neighborhoods you serve.
+For example, you can make individual service pages for each city and neighborhood you serve.

 Adding positive reviews from clients in those neighborhoods provides the needed social proof that increases relevancy and credibility.